schmouk/PyRandLib/README.md

 reader will take benefit reading L'Ecuyer & Simard's paper.

 Each of the Pseudo  Random  Generator (PRG) implemented in PyRandLib is self documented.
-Names of classes directly refer to the kind of PRG they implem- ent augmented with some number  characterizing  their  periodicity.
+Names  of  classes  directly  refer  to  the  kind  of PRG they implement augmented with some number characterizing their  periodicity.
 All of their randomness characteristics are explained in every related module.

 ### Why not Mersenne twister?